 A program that focuses on the history, society, politics, culture, and economics of one or more of the Slavic peoples inhabiting Europe, Asia, and in immigrant groups elsewhere, including the study of the emergence and migration patterns of Slavic culture, languages, and populations.

 While Slavic Studies offers degrees up to the Masters degree, the majority of students study towards a Bachelors degree.
-Students study Slavic Studies all over the country, though the major at the Doctors degree research scholarship level has the most graduates in Rhode Island.
+Students study Slavic Studies all over the country, though the major at the Bachelors degree level has the most graduates in Rhode Island.
 The average starting salary for an undergraduate degree in Slavic Studies is $42,750.

 If you want to major in Slavic Studies, then you should think about attending Brown University!
-This institution grants approximately 2 degrees at the Doctors degree research scholarship level in Slavic Studies per year.
+This institution grants approximately 3 degrees at the Bachelors degree level in Slavic Studies per year.